Inrixia/Floatplane-Downloader/wiki/settings.md

 ---
 This covers what each setting is and what you can change it to for after version 4.0.0 Please go read this for pre 4.0.0: [Settings_Pre_4.0.0](https://github.com/Inrixia/Floatplane-Downloader/blob/master/wiki/settings_pre_4.0.0.md).

-Note that "max" type settings apply seperately to each channel, so maxVideos set to 4 means 4 videos for Floatplane and BitWit Ultra etc for multiple channels, if you have more than one channel enabled.
+Note that "max" type settings apply separately to each channel, so maxVideos set to 4 means 4 videos for Floatplane and BitWit Ultra etc for multiple channels, if you have more than one channel enabled.
 [![https://gyazo.com/c51709dc3746cfaaf10f7abbb5abae39](https://i.gyazo.com/c51709dc3746cfaaf10f7abbb5abae39.png)](https://gyazo.com/c51709dc3746cfaaf10f7abbb5abae39)

 **version:**